gaenseklein/sniptab/help/sniptab.md

 # sniptab

-a simple snippets-plugin to let you insert pre-configured snippets on the cursor location.
+a snippets-plugin to let you insert pre-configured snippets on the cursor location.

 ## usage

+### normal snippets

 - write your snippet-shortcut
 - press tab (or whatever you have configured to use snippet-insert for)